 General Appeal Information

-All appeal information must be submitted to the Assessor's Office.
+All objections/appeals must be submitted to the Assessor's Office.
 Do not send information to any other office.
 The back of the reassessment notice contains more information.
-Phone calls do not protect your appeal rights - but if you have questions, you are welcome to call the hotline before filing an appeal.
+Phone calls do not protect your appeal rights – but if you have questions, you are welcome to call the hotline or the Assessor’s office before filing an objection/appeal.

-Appeals must be in writing and an original signature is required on all appeal documents.
-The reassessment notice included an Objection Form - use of the form is strongly recommended as it will ensure you provide all the required information.
+Appeals must be in writing and an original signature is required on all forms and documents.
+The reassessment notice included an Objection Form - use of the form is strongly recommended, as it will ensure you provide all the required information.

 Filing the Appeal

-The Assessor’s office will send a letter acknowledging that your initial objection has been received.
-These are sent approximately once a week after the appeal has been received and updated into the computer.
-It may take up to two weeks for you to receive the letter.
+The Assessor's office will send you a letter acknowledging that your initial objection has been received.
+These acknowledgement letters are sent to taxpayers weekly once we receive the objection and update it into the computer.
+Due to the once weekly mailing and the time to update the computer, it may take up to two weeks for you to receive the acknowledgment letter.

-There are three local levels that an "appeal" or disagreement may proceed through (most disagreements are resolved at local level one or two): More details can be found on the back of the reassessment notice.
-Additional information is provided at each stage of the appeal process.
+There are three local levels or steps that an “appeal” or disagreement may proceed through (most disagreements are resolved at local level one or two): More details can be found on the back of the reassessment notice.
+Additional information will be provided to you in writing at each stage of the process.

-Objection: The first level is to file an objection in writing.
+Objection: The first step is to file an objection in writing.
 An objection form has been included with the reassessment notice.
-Once the form is received an appraiser or other staff member will contact you and the disagreement may be resolved.
-If the disagreement is not resolved it will go to the second level which is called a protest.
+Once the form is received, an appraiser or other staff member will contact you and the disagreement may be resolved immediately.
+The initial contact is a one-on-one discussion that is usually held over the phone.
+The appraiser can also meet with you in person at our office or at the property if that is your preference.
+Those arrangements, if needed, will be made when we make initial contact.
+If the disagreement it not resolved at that initial level, it will go to the second level, which is called a protest.

 Protest: The second level is to file a protest in writing.
-A form will be provided to you for filing the protest.
+A form will be provided to you for filing the protest along with instructions about what we will need from you when you file the protest.
 You will be notified in writing of any decision.
 If the disagreement is not resolved at this level it can proceed to the County Board.